 - Disaster Supply Inventory Spreadsheet

-There are a total of 29 forms, spreadsheets and resources in the packet that normally sells for $34.95 but we are currently offering a 20% discount with the code Forms20.
+There are a total of 29 forms, spreadsheets and resources in the packet that normally sells for $34.95 but we are currently offering a 20% discount with the code Forms20 for a limited time.
 Take advantage of this special offer today and jump start your preparedness efforts!
 See our website for more information.